ubidots/ubidots-arduino-ethernet/README.md

 Upload the code, open the Serial monitor to check the results.

-**NOTE**: ging it again.
+**NOTE**: If no response is seen, try unplugging your Arduino and then plugging it again.
 Make sure the baud rate of the Serial monitor is set to the same one specified in your code.

 ```c++
 /********************************